TheOddGarlic/Sorus-Launcher/README.md

 # Sorus-Launcher
-Shit code I know, but I'm not a good js dev and was rushing this.
-Anyway if anyone wants to improve it they can.
-Feel free to.
+This code was rushed as it is not final, if anyone is interested in committing I am completely open.

 ## Setting up project
 Setting up is easy, you just need [NodeJS](https://nodejs.org/en/) and [ElectronJS](https://www.electronjs.org/) installed.<br>